abinit/abinit/doc/mkdocs-tutorials/rf2.md

 the file.
 Note that the interatomic force constants are computed (they are needed for the Fourier interpolation), but not printed.

+{% dialog tests/tutorespfn/Refs/trf2_5.out  %}

-Please, edit also the other output file, named trf2_5_B2EPS.freq .
+Please, edit also the other output file, named trf2_5_B2EPS.freq.
 It contains the frequencies, in a format suitable for graphical output, using the program band2eps (the latter should be more documented, and will not be described in the present tutorial).

 You can copy the files [[tests/tutorespfn/Input/trf2_6.in]] and